Yoona8/frontend-curriculum/notes/javascript.md

 };

 // addressing the getter or setter
-// it there is only setter, can't access the value const level = character.level;
+// if there is only setter, can't access the value const level = character.level;
 character.level = 100;
 ```